 The DTC will review in full the DRF, due diligence outcome, risk rating, and proposed actions of data requests.
 As stated in the terms of reference for the DTC (see section 6.2.1.1), the DTC will report a consensus decision of whether a requested data release should be supported or not, as shown in Figure 4.
-An executive summary of decision making and main points will be reported to the PIONEER team and Information Asset Owner or delegated staff member.
-The DTC will produce reports every 6 months to the PIONEER Strategic Executive Team (SET: see section 7.5).
+An executive summary of decision making will be reported by the PIONEER team to the Information Asset Owner or delegated staff member.
+The DTC will produce reports every 6 months to the PIONEER Strategic Executive Group Team (SEGT: see section 7.2 7.5).
 The DTC reports will be publicly accessible upon request and a lay summary of the report will be placed on the PIONEER website.